 Encourage attendees to do their bit

-While we would never suggest shaming guests, a little reminder of how they impact the environment helps.
-This starts with signposting around recycling and bins if you can think of some clever slogans or graphics to encourage punters, all the better.
+While we would never suggest shaming guests, a little reminder of how they impact the environment can go a long way.
+This starts with signposting around recycling and bins and if you can think of some clever slogans or graphics to turn heads, all the better.

 Naturally, bins also need to be located at regular intervals, reducing the inclination of lazy attendees to drop their cups for someone else to handle.